jcontini/agentos-integrations/CONTRIBUTING.md

 ❌ **Never** use `$AUTH_TOKEN` or `curl` with auth headers in scripts.
 ✅ **Always** use `rest:` or `graphql:` blocks for API calls.

-AgentOS injects credentials automatically — plugins never see credential values.
+AgentOS injects credentials automatically — apps never see credential values.

 ### Setup Security Hook